NuttapolCha/design-patterns-go/README.md

         for _, d := range ducks {
             d.Display()
             d.Swim()
-            d.Quack()
-            d.Fly() // magic duck cannot fly here fmt.Println()
+            d.Quack() // magic duck cannot quack here d.Fly()
+            fmt.Println()
         }

         // you can add logic here before entering the middle game
+        // no additional logic about magic duck is needed

         fmt.Printf("\n===== Middle of the Game =====\n\n")
         for _, d := range ducks {
             d.Display()
             d.Swim()
-            d.Quack()
-            d.Fly() // magic duck can fly here because it has been quack at the beginning of the game fmt.Println()
+            d.Quack() // magic duck can quack here because it has been fly at the beginning of the game d.Fly()
+            fmt.Println()
         }
     }